What is artificial intelligence?

 What are the key components of AI application architecture?

-The fourth layer is the application layer, which is the customer-facing part of AI architecture.
-You can ask AI systems to complete certain tasks, generate information, provide information, or make data-driven decisions.
+The third layer is the application layer, the customer-facing part of AI architecture.
+You can ask AI systems to complete specific tasks, generate information, provide information, or make data-driven decisions.
 The application layer allows end users to interact with AI systems.

-AI has a number of challenges that make implementation more difficult.
-The following roadblocks are some of the most common challenges with AI implementation and usage.
+Several challenges complicate AI implementation and usage.
+The following roadblocks are some of the most common challenges.

 Data governance policies must abide by regulatory restrictions and privacy laws.
 To implement AI, you must manage data quality, privacy, and security.
 You are accountable for customer data and privacy protection.
-To manage data security, your organization should have a clear understanding of how AI models use and interact with customer data across each layer.
+To manage data security, your organization should clearly understand how AI models use and interact with customer data across each layer.

 Technical difficulties